What are Antioxidants?

 Silymarin which is the active ingredient in milk thistle, has high antioxidant activity that helps reduce free radical production.

-Studies show that milk thistle has good free radical scavenging activity and can help decrease degenerative disorders which may be caused by free-radical damage.
+Studies show that milk thistle has good free radical scavenging activity.
 (9)

 Mushrooms are a fleshy, spore-bearing fruiting body of a fungus, that typically grow on the ground or on a food source such as tree trunks, etc.